stphnmrgn/pwgen/README.md

 two hex digits.

 optional arguments:
   -h, --help            show this help message and exit -l LENGTH, --length LENGTH
-                        Number of random bytes in token (default: 32)
+                        number of random bytes in token (default: 32)
 ```

 Use the `token` command to generate a random token